iagrant/binex/ROPemporium/0-ret2win/README.md

-# RET2WIN
+# RET2WIN - The First Step of ROP

 ## 32 bit

 ### Finding the Buffer Size

-Using gef/gdb to find how larget the bufer is by making a de Bruijn cyclic pattern.
+Use gef/gdb to find how larget the bufer is by making a de Bruijn cyclic pattern.

-Which is a pattern that doesn't repeat so the program can easily find the exact spot that breaks the binary.
+A de Bruijn cyclic pattern is a pattern that doesn't repeat so the program can easily find the exact spot that breaks the binary.

-I created a pattern of length 50 to see where the buffer breaks
+I used a pattern of length 50 to see where the buffer breaks

 ![pattern](imgs/32bit/pattern.png)

-Looking at the registers we can see that the input spilled out of the intended buffer and into $eip (the index pointer which is the register that holds the current instructon ie the current step in the code)
+Looking at the registers we can see that the input spilled out of the intended buffer and into $eip
+- $eip is the index pointer which is the register that holds the current instructon ie the current step in the code

 ![registers](imgs/32bit/registers.png)